-Unfortunately, both Laena and Laenor died soon after.
-Some believed that Daemon had played a role in their untimely deaths.
-This, however, gave Daemon the opportunity he’d been waiting for all his life, and he took Rhaenyra as his wife.
+Unfortunately, Laena would later die in childbirth while Laenor fakes his own death.
+This gave Daemon the opportunity he’d been waiting for all his life, and he took Rhaenyra as his wife.

 The pair married secretly on Dragonstone, but Viserys soon found out and was furious at his brother and daughter.
 Dispute this, and under pressure from the small council Viserys did not disinherit Rhaenyra, but those at court began a plot to circumvent the King’s wishes.

-Eventually, Viserys passed away, but before Rhaenyra could be told about her father’s death, Ser Criston Cole crowned her younger half-brother King Aegon II, sparking a civil war that would ruin the kingdom and break the Targaryen dynasty’s power base.
+Eventually, Viserys passed away, but before Rhaenyra could be told about her father’s death, Ser Criston Cole and Alicent Hightower crowned her younger half-brother King Aegon II Targaryen, sparking a civil war that would ruin the kingdom and break the Targaryen dynasty’s power base.